SKhai77/social-versal/README.md

 In order to be able to run the applicaton, you are required to do the following:

-- Install Node.js on your computer by downloading it from their website here, https://nodejs.org/en.
-- If you are not sure how to install it.
-Click here for the instruction, https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs.
 - Download the zip file/ clone the GitHub repo
 - Open the folder in VSCode
 - Click the "Toggle Panel" on the right-side or "Ctrl+J" to see the Terminal or Command Line Interface(CLI)